VrushankPatel/Employee_attendance_management/README.md

 # Employee_attendance_management
-EAMS is the simple attendance management system project with simplified CRUD operations to manage Employees data.
-In this project, the report generator is the feature which allows administrator to generate different reports like monthly report, customized dated report and overall report, It also allows administrator to export these reports as a pdf.
-I also created the theme settings to change different colors of the window.<br><br>
+EAMS is the simple attendance management system project i created during my internship at.
+In this project, I implemented the report generator feature which allows administrator to generate different reports like monthly reports, customized dated reports and overall reports, It also allows administrator to export these reports as a pdf.
+I created the theme settings to change different themed (light or dark) colors of the window.<br><br>
 <img src="https://raw.githubusercontent.com/VrushankPatel/Employee_attendance_management/master/EAMS.png"><br><br>

 ## Dependencies<br>